Skip to main content

 }

-We want this service to invoke the DB service, so we need to add a client for test-db to it:
+We want this application to invoke the DB application, so we need to add a Massimo client for test-db to it:

 fastify.get('/movies-length', async (request, reply) => {